Arrow Left BACK TO BLOG

 Posted 04/29/14

-Biltmore recently acquired a piece of cake for the Biltmore collection, which our curators confirm is the only edible artifact now housed in the archives.
+In 2014, Biltmore acquired a piece of cake for the Biltmore collection, which our curators confirm is the only edible artifact now housed in the archives.
 Cake?
 For the archives?
 Indeed.
-And even more of an enticing tidbit: we believe that today it turns 90 years old!
+And even more of an enticing tidbit: we believe that it’s about to be 100 years old!

-Candler resident Frederick Cothran, 96, found the cake in a trunk he inherited from his aunt, Bonnie Revis.
+Candler resident Frederick Cothran, then 96, found the cake in a trunk he inherited from his aunt, Bonnie Revis.
 Miss Revis was a cook at Biltmore House between 1924 and 1935.
 He contacted Biltmore’s museum services department to report that he had what he thought was a piece of cheese from Biltmore House.
-Not wasting any time, Laura Overbey paid a visit to Cothran.
-Overbey is the Collections Manager in Biltmore’s Museum Services department.
+Not wasting any time, Laura Cope, Collections Manager, paid a visit to Cothran.

 “Food is personal.
 People bond over it, and it’s easy to relate to it on several levels,” she says, and that’s why she had to see the cheese for herself.